manasi-gade07/QR_Scanner_comp/README.md

 - How to structure semantic HTML for better accessibility.
 - Using CSS for responsive design and custom styling.
-- JavaScript to enhance the functionality of a QR code scanner.

 ### Continued development